Bachelor of Education After Degree – Admission Requirements

 - Language proficiency evidence is not needed in cases where an applicant has studied for a minimum of 3 years in a formal full-time secondary or post-secondary institution in Canada or in any one of the language exempt countries.

 - References are a rating of the applicant’s personal and professional qualities in different capabilities as a learner, worker, and leader.
-Reference letters should be professional or academic; submissions from family or friends will not be considered.
+References should be professional or academic; submissions from family or friends will not be considered.

-- Three letters of reference are required; references can be submitted through our confidential online form at stmu.ca/bed-reference-form, or emailed to email@example.com.
+- Two reference forms are required; references must be submitted through our confidential online form at stmu.ca/bed-reference-form.
+Only references submitted through our form will be accepted.

 - Applicants will be evaluated on the breadth and the depth of involvement in educational settings as well as experience with diversity and inclusive practices, highlighting prior work with children.

-- Email your résumé to firstname.lastname@example.org.
+- Email your résumé to email@example.com with the subject line “LAST NAME, First Name – Resume”.
 Include education, and relevant work and volunteer experience.
 Emphasize experience with children and work in a leadership or teaching capacity.